OpenCTI-Platform/docs/docs/usage/import-files.md

 By default, the parsed content of the imported file will be added to a new Analyst Workbench to be reviewed.

 Finally, you can also import files in the `Content` tab of [Analyses](exploring-analysis) or [Cases](exploring-cases.md).
-In this case, the file will be directly added as an attachment and won't use a import connector.
+In this case, the file will be directly added as an attachment and won't use an import connector.

-To be able to import file, a user must have the [capability](../administration/users.md) "Upload knowledge files".
+To be able to import a file, a user must have the [capability](../administration/users.md) "Upload knowledge files".

 !!! warning Deprecation warning